 We strive to provide you with the best care possible.
 Our policies are in place to provide quality services that are consistent, thoughtful and protect your privacy.

 In the majority of cases your therapist will schedule your next appointment with you at a time that works best for you.
 You can always schedule an appointment by calling or stopping by the front desk.
 If you have set up a patient portal account you can also manage your appointment schedule there.
 With your permission, we will provide you with a courtesy reminder via text message 2 business days prior to each appointment.

-We require 24-hour prior notification if you need to reschedule or cancel an appointment.
-You can reschedule or cancel an appointment by calling the front desk, during or after business hours.
-If you call after business hours, you can leave a time stamped voice message which will serve as notification.
+Rescheduling/Cancellation Policy: We require 24-hour prior notification if you need to reschedule or cancel an appointment.
+You can reschedule or cancel an appointment by calling the front desk during or after business hours and through the text reminder that you receive for that appointment.
+You can also manage your appointments via the patient portal if you have set up an account.
+If you call after business hours, you can leave a time/date stamped voice message which will serve as notification.
 Let us know if you'd like a return call to reschedule your appointment.
-You can also manage your appointments via the patient portal if you have set up an account.

 Insurance and payment for services:

 If you are experiencing an emergency, please call 911 or report to your nearest emergency department.
-If you need to get in touch with your provider for an urgent matter that cannot wait until normal business hours, you may call the office to connect with the clinician on call.
+If you need to get in touch with your provider for an urgent matter that cannot wait until normal business hours, you may call the office phone number, listen to the after-hour’s message and dial the extension to connect with the clinician on call.
 If the clinician agrees that the matter cannot wait until normal business hours, an effort will be made to contact your therapist/psychiatrist who will try to get back to you within an hour.
 Do not leave urgent messages on an automated answering system.